 It is also not uncommon for multiple recruiters to represent the same candidate.
-When this happens, you could end up with double invoices or worse case scenario – a legal dispute.
+When this happens, you could end up with double invoices or worst-case scenario – a legal dispute.
 By working with one dedicated recruiting company that fully understands your company and values, you won’t have to deal with explaining yourself more than once or with any of the extra paperwork or costs.

 8. Single Point of Contact

-Working with several recruiting firms is not only time consuming, but it can quickly turn into a complicated juggling act.
+Working with several recruiting firms is not only time-consuming, but it can quickly turn into a complicated juggling act.
 You can expect to be constantly communicating with several different recruiters at several different times of your work day.
-And that’s on top of your usual day to day responsibilities.
+And that’s on top of your usual day-to-day responsibilities.

-With one recruiting firm comes a single point of contact, a single person to hold accountable and one consistent, on-going conversation about your goals, needs and expectations.
+With one recruiting firm comes a single point of contact, a single person to hold accountable, and one consistent, ongoing conversation about your goals, needs, and expectations.
 Not to mention – only one name to remember!